Steve973/pychub/README.md

     - `module:function`
     - `console-script-name`
-  - To pass arguments to the entrypoint, place them **after** `--` so pychubby does not interpret them.
+  - To pass arguments to the entrypoint, place them **after** `--` so pychub does not interpret them.
   - Virtual environment option compatibility:
     - `--exec` (for ephemeral venv)
     - `--venv` (for persistent venv)